sueyang035/Portfolio-Data-Science/README.md

 #### Models & Dataset:
 Date from Million Song Dataset subset of 10,000 songs.
 Alternating least squares(ALS) and item-based collaborative-filtering(IBCF) algorithms were built for music recommendation system.
 Three sub models are developed to predict/recommend songs.
-All three models are tested with cross-validated and compared using customized rating.
+All three models are tested with cross-validated.

 #### Feature Analysis
 Explored 7 categorical & 22 numerical features.
 Pinned artists' locations with geospatial mapping.